aaryjoshi/Problem_Finder/README.md

+🚀 Codeforces Problem Finder
-You can get codeforces problems by even switching off tags
+Searches Codeforces problems by desired tags, you can even switch off tags, and rating.